nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 *t-distributed Stochastic Neighbor Embedding*, or t-SNE, was developed by Geoffrey Hinton and Laurens van der Maaten.
 Their [paper introducing t-SNE](http://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) is very clear and easy to follow, and I more or less follow it in this post.

 As suggested by the acronym, most of t-SNE is SNE, or the *Stochastic Neighbor Embedding* algorithm.
-We thus cover this first.
+We cover this first.

 ### SNE: setup and overall goal